Self-Adapting Language Models: Limitations

 \section{Limitations}

 \paragraph{Catastrophic forgetting.} One key motivation we had for enabling language models to self-edit is to move towards the ultimate goal of continual learning---allowing models to incorporate new information over time, whether through agentically interacting with an environment or through standard training.
-While our earlier experiments assess how well \methodacronym adapts to individual edits in isolation, a more ambitious goal is to support \textit{sequences} of edits: can the model adapt to new information repeatedly while preserving prior knowledge?
+While our earlier experiments assess how well SEAL adapts to individual edits in isolation, a more ambitious goal is to support \textit{sequences} of edits: can the model adapt to new information repeatedly while preserving prior knowledge?

 This question relates directly to the challenge of \textit{catastrophic forgetting} \citep{mccloskey1989catastrophicinterference, goodfellow2015catastrophicforgetting}, where new updates interfere destructively with past learning.
-We do not explicitly optimize for retention in our current training setup, but we aim to establish a baseline for how well \methodacronym handles sequential self-edits without dedicated mechanisms for handling catastrophic forgetting.
+We do not explicitly optimize for retention in our current training setup, but we aim to establish a baseline for how well SEAL handles sequential self-edits without dedicated mechanisms for handling catastrophic forgetting.
 To test this, we simulate a continual learning setting in the knowledge incorporation domain.
 The model receives a stream of test passages, each triggering a new self-edit.
 After each update, we re-evaluate the model on all previously seen tasks to measure retention.
 This setup tests the model's ability to integrate new edits without forgetting earlier ones.

-As shown in Figure~\ref{fig:forgetting_analysis}, performance on earlier tasks gradually declines as the number of edits increases, suggesting that \methodacronym is still susceptible to catastrophic forgetting.
+As shown in Figure~\ref{fig:forgetting_analysis}, performance on earlier tasks gradually declines as the number of edits increases, suggesting that SEAL is still susceptible to catastrophic forgetting.
 Still, it can perform multiple updates without complete collapse, indicating possibility for improvement.
 Future work could enhance this ability through reward shaping \citep{hu2020learning, xie2023text2reward, fu2025reward} to penalize regressions on earlier tasks, or by integrating continual learning strategies such as null-space constrained edits \citep{fang2025alphaeditnullspaceconstrainedknowledge} or representational superposition \citep{cheung2019superpositionmodels}.
+In addition, since RL has been shown to forget less than SFT, SEAL’s inner loop could also employ RL instead of SFT \citep{shenfeld2025rlsrazoronlinereinforcement}.

 \paragraph{Computational overhead.} The TTT reward loop is significantly more computationally expensive than other reinforcement learning loops used with LLMs.
 For instance, reward signals based on human preferences typically involve a single model forward pass, and those using verified solutions may rely on simple pattern matching (e.g., regex).
 In contrast, our approach requires finetuning and evaluating an entire model to compute the reward---each self-edit evaluation takes approximately 30–45 seconds, introducing substantial overhead (see \S\ref{app:computeresources}).